maruel/dlibox/go/pio/DESIGN.md

 A driver can be subsumed by a newer driver with a better core implementation or a new breaking API.
-The previous driver must be deprecated, moved back to `experimental/` and announced to be deleted after _TO BE DETERMINED_ amount of time.
+The previous driver must be deprecated, moved back to [experimental/](experimental/) and announced to be deleted after _TO BE DETERMINED_ amount of time.

 ### Contributing a new driver

-A new proposed driver must be first implemented out of tree and fit all the items in `Requirements` listed above.
+A new proposed driver must be first implemented out of tree and fit all the items in [Requirements](#Requirements) listed above.
 First propose it as Experimental, then promote it to Stable.

 ## Background

 #### Classes of hardware

-This document distinguishes two classes of work:
+This document distinguishes two classes of drivers:

-* The enablers.
+* Enablers.
 They are what make the interconnects work, so that you can then use real stuff.
 That's buses (I²C, SPI, GPIO, BT, UART).
 This is what can be used as point-to-point protocols.
 They enable you to do something but are not the essence of what you want to do.
-* The devices.
-They are the end goal, to do something.
-It is the functional part.
+* Devices.
+They are the end goal, to do something functional.
 There are multiple subclasses of devices like sensors, write-only devices, etc.

 The enablers is what will break or make this project.
 Nobody want to do them but they are needed.
 You need a large base of enablers so people can use